Common tax mistake leaves $1.1 billion on the table

 Because eligibility can fluctuate based on financial, marital and parental changes, a taxpayer can be ineligible one year and eligible the next.
 Another reason so many people overlook the EITC is because they may not earn enough money to have to file a return.
 The EITC is a refundable credit, so even if an eligible person does not owe taxes, they can still get the EITC.

 Education credits are another often-overlooked benefit.
 Depending on the kind of academic program, what year the student is in, income and other restrictions, a student may use the American Opportunity Credit of up to $2,500 or the Lifetime Learning Credit of up to $2,000.
-Taxpayers who paid tuition and fees in 2016 may be able to deduct up to $4,000.
+Taxpayers who paid tuition and fees in 2017 may be able to deduct up to $4,000 and those who paid student loan interest may be able to deduct up to $2,500.

-Only about 50 million taxpayers itemize even though millions more should – especially many of the 86 million homeowners.
+Only about 30 percent of filers itemize, even though more should, especially homeowners.
 Owning a home is often the key that unlocks itemization, but some taxpayers with high state taxes and charitable contributions may also be able to itemize.
 Itemizing allows taxpayers to deduct qualifying:

 - charitable donations,